Who got the most nods? The complete list of 2026 Oscar nominations

 - Jafar Panahi for It Was Just an Accident

-- With script collaboration from Nader Saïvar, Shadmehr Rastin and Mehdi Mahmoudian
+- With script collaboration from Nader Saivar, Shadmehr Rastin and Mehdi Mahmoudian

 - Ronald Bronstein and Josh Safdie for Marty Supreme